Dr. Shara Brofman office photo 2

 Dr. Brofman supports adults who are struggling with depression, anxiety, grief, relationships, career and social pressures, and life transitions.
 Emphasizing individual strengths and personal goals and values, she helps people to engage in self-observation and exploration, to feel less overwhelmed and stuck, and to improve healthy coping, relationships, and quality of life.
 Dr. Brofman also works diligently and energetically to connect people to additional resources and sources of support when necessary.
 Her therapeutic style is warm, active, and down to earth.

-Dr. Brofman provides diagnostic assessment, short-term and long-term psychotherapy, counseling, and coaching.
-She is trained in therapeutic approaches from psychodynamic psychotherapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, and Acceptance and Commitment Therapy (ACT), and her work also incorporates mindfulness techniques.
 Dr. Brofman has enjoyed working with patients in public, private, inpatient, outpatient, and school settings across the Greater New York Area since 2008.
 She emphasizes and values the important and rich role that diversity and culture play in our life experiences and welcomes people representing diverse backgrounds, identities, and family structures.

 REPRODUCTIVE PSYCHOLOGY

-Dr. Brofman has spent the majority of the past 17 years developing clinical and research expertise in reproductive and perinatal mental health.
+Dr. Brofman has spent the majority of the past 18 years developing clinical and research expertise in reproductive and perinatal mental health.
 She offers clinical assessments, psychotherapy, counseling (including infertility counseling), coaching, educational workshops, talks, and trainings, and consultation services in this area of expertise.
 People often seek therapy when something has not gone as expected, and reproductive life transitions can be a major source of stress.
 Dr. Brofman helps people to find meaningful paths forward, sometimes in the midst of uncertainty or crisis.

 Dr. Brofman provides support before, during, and after pregnancy and birth, as well as around pregnancy loss (including miscarriage, stillbirth, and termination for medical reasons, or TFMR), and recovery from birth trauma.
 She helps individuals, couples, and families through prenatal depression, prenatal anxiety, postpartum depression, postpartum anxiety, and the wide range of emotional adjustment experiences during this time of transition.
 She supports people through a variety of complex medical issues related to reproductive life transitions, including high risk pregnancy, prenatal testing, NICU experiences, and parenting children with special needs.
 Often, her work includes a collaborative discussion to answer questions about which perinatal and parenting experiences are to be expected, and which may need additional support.

 Dr. Brofman helps people who are navigating fertility, infertility, Assisted Reproductive Technology (e.g. IUI and IVF), third-party reproduction (e.g. egg donation, sperm donation, embryo donation, and surrogacy), and other ways of building families (e.g. adoption and foster parenting), as well as the decision of whether to have children.
 She offers support for intended parents, donors, and gestational carriers and provides psychoeducational consultations related to third-party reproduction.
-Dr. Brofman also provides education and guidance in helping parents to navigate conversations with children about family building via ART, as well as supporting donor-conceived and adopted individuals to explore and discuss their experiences.
-She supports individuals who may be going through assisted reproductive technology treatments (e.g. preimplantation genetic testing, or PGT) in the context of genetic disease or cancer.
-Additionally, she meets with people pursuing or considering medical or elective fertility preservation, i.e. cryopreservation (egg freezing, sperm freezing, and embryo freezing).
-Dr. Brofman actively supports single and LGBTQIA+ people.
-She also supports families built without children.
+Dr. Brofman provides education and guidance to help parents navigate conversations with children (including adult children) and community about family building via ART and third-party reproduction.
+She also provides support for donor conceived people (DCP), and remains active in ongoing learning via the Donor Conceived Community and the U.S. Donor Conceived Council.

 Pregnancy loss, reproductive trauma, and family building via assisted reproductive technology are complex and often deeply stressful psychological experiences that can stay with individuals, couples, and families long after a pregnancy or another family building decision is reached.
-Much of Dr. Brofman’s clinical work focuses on supporting and advocating for these families before, during, and after pregnancy (or family building outside of - or unrelated to - a pregnancy), and through the experience of parenting - or not parenting - when the reproductive story may not have gone as originally expected.
+Much of Dr. Brofman’s clinical work focuses on supporting and advocating for these families before, during, and after pregnancy (or family building outside of - or unrelated to - a pregnancy), and through the experience of parenting - or not parenting - and identity when the reproductive story may not have gone as originally expected.

 YOUNG ADULTHOOD